Wise.blue

 Campaign management Supergrid

-Equipped with in-depth understanding of users and workflows, the design team deep-dived into UX+UI design, streamlining of workflows, and addressing feature requests where applicable.
+With product validation and a fully functional prototype in place, the design team deep-dived into UX+UI design, streamlining workflows and addressing feature requests where applicable.
+Meanwhile the engineering team refactored the Supergrid code to production-ready standards.

 Supergrid views and drill-down UI exploration sketches